 Skip to main content

 There are dozens of tried-and-true methods for analyzing your organization's impact.
-One popular impact framework both impact funders and impact producers use to do this is social return on investment (SROI).
-The idea behind this framework is to assign a monetary figure to the social, economic, and environmental value generated by your organization's efforts.
+One popular framework for doing so is social return on investment (SROI), which involves assigning a monetary figure to the social, economic, and environmental value generated by your organization's efforts.

 Though SROI can be incredibly useful for your organization’s stakeholders and community, it's notoriously difficult to understand and measure.
 To help you get started, we've created this guide that will cover: